OpenFn/apollo/services/gen_job/README.md

     "existing_expression": "",
     "adaptor": "Adaptor-1",
     "state": {},
-    "instruction": "Instruction for expample 1",
+    "instruction": "Instruction for example 1",
-    "use_embeddings":true
+    "use_embeddings": true
   },
   {
     "api_key": "your_api_key",
     "existing_expression": "",
     "adaptor": "Adaptor-2",
     "state": {},
-    "instruction": "Instruction for expample 2",
+    "instruction": "Instruction for example 2",
     "use_embeddings": false
   }
 ]
 ```
-A sample input file has been added to results/input.json
+A sample input file is provided at results/input.json.

+### Additional Notes:
-You will need to add the zilliz database url and token to the env file in order to use the RAG serice.
-You can also skip the use of RAG by setting 'use_embeddings' option as false.
+Make sure to add the Zilliz database URL and token to the .env file to use the RAG service.
+If you wish to skip using RAG, set the use_embeddings option to false in the input file.
+vbnet